- Evaluate the quality of historical interactions.

 Full code example

 To evaluate your model’s performance, you’ll need to transform your external log data into a structured format that the evaluation framework can process.
-The framework expects a Python list of dictionaries, where each dictionary represents a single interaction containing:
+The framework expects a Python list of dictionaries, where each dictionary represents a single interaction containing:- Request inputs

 - Generated outputs